transport-data/portal/docs/sdmx/README.md

 ## CKAN metadata schema -> TDCI metadata sctructure

-The TDC CKAN extension uses the metadata schema defined in the (metadata schema documentation)[../metadata-schema].
+The TDC CKAN extension uses the metadata schema defined in the [metadata schema documentation](../metadata-schema).

 In order to see some examples of datasets metadata using this metadata schema, check out: